knaiskes/RelayCentral-api/README.md

 ## Project Overview
 The project starts the following containers:
 - Node.js: for the TypeScript API
-- Postgres: for the databae
+- Postgres: for the database
 - Adminer: for the graphical management of the database
-- MQTT: for the MQTT communication
+- MQTT: for MQTT communication

 ### Diagram